bailey572/cplusplus/GnuTools/Compile.md

 * bin - is the directory where we will store the compiled executable files that we build (only applicable to applications)
 * data - directory to store any support data, files, or scripts that the project may need to build or run
 * doc - documentation for the project.
 Often located in the data but a separate directory is cleaned in my opinion
-* inc - collection of included header files that will be publicly distributed with compiled library files for external projects consumption.
+* inc - collection of header files
 * libraries - collection of third party libraries and header files that will be leveraged by the project
 * libs - directory where we will store compiled libraries (static and dynamic) files that we build
 * objs - staging directory for objects built during compilation to keep source area clean
-* src - source code for the project where each module directory contains an inc and src directory
+* src - source code for the project
-  * inc - collection of private header files for the module
-  * src - modules raw source code
 * test - source code for the projects unit tests

+Of course, this can be extended in a myriad of ways.
+One of my favorites is to put a top level makefile to call into individual modules that I store under the src directory, each with their own makefiles.
+These are called by a top level makefile that is basically only for creating global variables that are exported and iterating over the sub directories.

+If your environment is all setup, lets go ahead and more over to [Projects Makefile](./project/Makefile.md).
+If not, feel free to keep reading to see what I had to do.

 ## Quick installation for me